Analysis | The World Cup Gets Serious. What You Need to Know: QuickTake

 Referees making large rectangular shapes with their fingers then reviewing controversial moments of play on a pitch-side TV screen.
 FIFA, soccer’s governing body, introduced “video assistant referees,” or VAR, to help adjudicate goals, penalty decisions and more.
 Four reviewers monitor the action from a room in Moscow, and they’ve been busy.
 The reception for VAR has been largely (if not totally) positive, with most criticism arising not from the actual system but from the referees’ flawed interpretations or failure to deploy VAR.
 Concern it would slow games down has proven largely unfounded.

 The lack of 0-0s -- just one so far, Denmark vs France.
-Thanks in good measure to VAR, Russia 2018 has been high on penalties awarded (already a record at 28) and low on red cards (four) and offsides.
-The 10 own-goals at this tournament smashed the record of six at France 1998.
-Senegal became the first team ever to be eliminated by virtue of having a worse “fair play” record: The African nation had an identical record to Japan, but lost out because it had more yellow cards.
-The Viking clap of Iceland supporters resonated around the stadiums during their first World Cup appearance, while Panamanian fans wildly celebrated their team’s first World Cup goal in a 6-1 thrashing by England as if they’d won the game.
-Another novelty: England finally won a World Cup penalty shootout.
+Thanks in good measure to VAR, Russia 2018 has been high on penalties awarded (a record 28) and low on red cards (four) and offsides.
+The 11 own-goals smashed the record of six at France 1998.
+Senegal became the first team ever to be eliminated by virtue of having a worse “fair play” record, losing out to Japan because it had collected more yellow cards.
+There was also the first World Cup airing of the Viking clap of Iceland supporters during their tournament debut, while Panamanian fans wildly celebrated their team’s first ever World Cup goal in a 6-1 thrashing by England as if they’d won the game.
+Another novelty: England finally won a World Cup penalty shootout at the fourth attempt.

 Some forecasters are learning the hard way that the beautiful game can’t simply be reduced to statistics and data modeling.
-Commerzbank AG and UBS Group AG both concluded Germany was the most likely champion.
-Goldman Sachs Group Inc. is still in the running: It chose Brazil to beat England in the final.
-EA Sports, the official video-game company that correctly predicted the last two winners by simulating the entire tournaments, picked France to secure the title.
+Commerzbank AG and UBS Group AG both picked Germany, while Goldman Sachs Group Inc. went for Brazil.
+EA Sports, the official video-game company that correctly predicted the last two winners by simulating the entire tournaments, is still in the running: It forecast France would win.
 After the success of Paul the octopus in predicting results in 2010, by pointing a tentacle at one of two food boxes bearing the national flag of each team, Russia promoted a deaf cat called Achilles as its tournament oracle.
-However, the feline’s psychic powers are limited to games in St. Petersburg and Achilles wrongly predicted that Nigeria would defeat Argentina.
-Rabio, an octopus that correctly predicted Japan’s first three World Cup results, was killed and sold as seafood before the team’s second-round game: Japan lost that 3-2 to Belgium after leading 2-0.
+However, the feline’s psychic powers were overshadowed by Rabio, an octopus that correctly predicted Japan’s first three results.
+Alas, Rabio was killed and sold as seafood before the team’s next game: a 3-2 loss to Belgium after Japan led 2-0.
+Meantime, Russia’s central bank noted the similarity between an image on its special World Cup banknote and the Russian keeper’s decisive shootout save against Spain.
+“Forecasting has always been our strong point,” the Bank of Russia said.

-There’ll be no English officials on the sidelines after U.K. Prime Minister Theresa May ruled out the attendance of British politicians and royals, including Prince William, who’s president of the Football Association in England, following the poisoning on British soil of a Russian former spy and his daughter.
-That’s looking increasingly like a political own goal by May, according to Bloomberg’s Thomas Penny, particularly should the English advance to face Russia in the semfinals.
-A welcome absentee from the tournament: Russia’s soccer hooligans, known as “ultras.”
+While President Emmanuel Macron will be in the stadium for France’s semifinal, there’ll be no English officials on the sidelines after U.K. Prime Minister Theresa May ruled out the attendance of British politicians and royals.
+Her decision followed the poisoning on British soil of a Russian former spy and his daughter and, according to Bloomberg’s Thomas Penny, is looking like a political own goal.
+On the other hand, the death of a British citizen from the same poison this week would have made May’s attendance controversial.
+One welcome group of absentees from the tournament: Russia’s soccer hooligans, known as “ultras.”

 The 2010 vote by FIFA’s executive committee awarding Russia this year’s tournament is still under criminal investigation by French, Swiss and U.S. prosecutors, with lingering accusations that the vote was rigged.
 There are still-fresh memories of the doping scandal that unfolded after the 2014 Sochi Winter Olympics and resulted in the Russian team being banned from this year’s winter games.
 (Vitaly Mutko, the former sports minister who was banned for life from the Olympics, was on the FIFA committee that selected Russia and ran the organizing committee until resigning in December.)
 Because of Russia’s 2013 law banning public expressions of support for homosexuality, LGBT soccer fans have been warned not to hold hands or otherwise display their affections.

 Putin’s government spent 683 billion rubles ($11 billion) on preparations, much of it on new stadiums and transport infrastructure.
-Beyond that, the economic impact will be “very limited” because most of the 12 stadiums are in areas -- like Yekaterinburg in the Ural mountains -- that are unlikely to draw tourists over time, according to Moody’s Investors Service.
+Beyond that, the economic impact will be “very limited” because most of the 12 stadiums are in areas -- like Yekaterinburg in the Ural mountains -- that are unlikely to draw tourists over time, Moody’s Investors Service said before the tournament.
 Putin used the Sochi Olympics to bolster his public image, but his approval ratings are so high that the World Cup is unlikely to affect his standing at home.
-While staging a successful World Cup probably won’t influence his critics overseas, many visiting fans have remarked that Russia’s been much nicer and more welcoming than they expected.
+While staging a successful tournament probably won’t influence his critics overseas, many visiting fans have remarked that Russia’s been much nicer and more welcoming than they expected.

 • A BBC guide to teams and key players.